CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 The new version, Version 2, contains several backwards-incompatible changes from Version 1.
 It is not the case that incipits in Version 1 need to be "upgraded," nor is it a problem to have software or other standards support PAEC Version 1.
 It is simply a way to differentiate the two versions.
 In most cases, unless the version of the incipit is plainly stated as being Version 2, it should be assumed that it is supposed to conform to Version 1 of the specification.

-The goals of the effort behind Version 2 were to clarify ambiguities in the previous specification, and to make the PAEC more suitable for machine processing of incipits.
-Since the previous version was developed before the World Wide Web, and even before there was software available to render the code into a graphical representation, several parts of the specification existed that made it difficult to unambiguously and reliably process the data into the notation it was intended to represent.
+The goals for Version 2 were to remove ambiguities in the previous specification and to make the PAEC more suitable for machine processing of incipits.
+Since the previous version was developed before there was software available to render the code into a graphical representation, several parts of the specification existed that made it difficult to unambiguously and reliably process the data into the notation it was intended to represent.

 Version 2 of the specification is written to make the requirements of the encoding system clear, to help software developers to build applications that can process the data in a uniform way.
 The requirements are given using [RFC2119], which provide keywords, such as "MUST" and "MAY", to indicate required or optional features, respectively.
 Most of the sections in the specification have also been expanded to include an actual description of the code, as well as illustrative examples.